-The City shall track the length and type of any telephonic interpretation call, as well as the accuracy and satisfactory provision of interpretation.
+The City shall track the length and type of any telephonic interpretation call using the language line, as well as the accuracy and satisfactory provision of interpretation.
 Using a centralized database, Departments shall keep a record of all materials translated, as well as languages translated.
 This centralized dashboard shall be made available to the public and shall be included in the OLCA's annual report to the Clerk's office.